What is NHFQ?

 • The attention you give to recording your own knowledge-development journey in your field journal.

-• Your willingness to support, contribute to, interact with, and be inspired by the observations, questions, presentations, reflections, poetry, realizations, etc. of your peers and instructor-team.
+• Your willingness to support, contribute to, interact with, and be inspired by the observations, questions, presentations, reflections, poetry, artwork, realizations, etc. of your peers and instructor-team.

 In order to reach this goal, NHFQ integrates the following core curricular elements: